 Ensuring food is received and maintained to an acceptable standard prior to it being sold to the public is an important aspect in protecting public health.

-All persons or organisations handling public food are required to notify, preferably on http://www.fbn.sa.gov.au/.
-If this is not possible, then a paper form is available at the Council office.
+All persons or organisations handling public food are required to complete a Food Business Notification form and return to the Council office.

 Food Safety Fundamentals